 In Section 2.2 of its SHSR, the licensee stated that, in accordance with the 50.54(f) letter and the SPID, it performed a PSHA using the CEUS-SSC model and the updated EPRI GMM for the CEUS (EPRI, 2013).
 The licensee used a minimum magnitude cutoff of M5.0, as specified in the 50.54(f) letter.
-The licensee further stated that it included the CEUS-SSC background sources out to a distance of 400 mi (640 km) around the site and included the Charleston, Charlevoix, and Wabash Valley Repeated Large Magnitude Earthquake (RLME) sources, which lie within 620 mi (1,000 km) of LGS.
-The RLME sources are those source areas or faults for which more than one large magnitude ($\mathbf{M} \ge 6.5$) earthquake has occurred in the historical or paleo- earthquake (geologic evidence for prehistoric seismicity) record.
-The licensee used the mid-continent version of the updated EPRI GMM for each of the CEUS-SSC sources.
+The licensee further stated that it included the CEUS-SSC background sources out to a distance of 400 mi (640 km) around the site and included the Charleston, Commerce, Eastern Rift Margin-North, Eastern Rift Margin-South, Marianna, Meers, New Madrid Fault System, and Wabash Valley Repeated Large Magnitude Earthquake (RLME) sources, which lie within 620 mi (1,000 km) of Waterford.
+The RLME sources are those source areas or faults for which more than one large magnitude ($M \ge 6.5$) earthquake has occurred in the historical or paleo-earthquake (geologic evidence for prehistoric seismicity) record.
+The licensee used 60 percent of the Gulf and 40 percent of the mid-continent versions of the updated EPRI GMM for each of the CEUS-SSC sources.
 Consistent with the SPID, the licensee did not provide its base rock seismic hazard curves since a site response analysis is necessary to determine the control point seismic hazard curves.
-The licensee provided its control point seismic hazard curves in Section 2.3.7 of its SHSR.
+The licensee provided its control point seismic hazard curves in Section 2.3.7 of the SHSR.
 The staff's review of the licensee's control point seismic hazard curves is provided in Section 3.3 of this staff assessment.

-As part of its confirmatory analysis of the licensee's GMRS, the NRC staff performed PSHA calculations for base rock site conditions at the LGS site.
-As input, the NRC staff used the CEUS-SSC model, as documented in NUREG-2115 (NRC, 2012b), along with the updated EPRI GMM (EPRI, 2013).
-Consistent with the guidance provided in the SPID, and licensee's approach, the NRC staff included all CEUS-SSC background seismic sources within a 310 mi (500 km) radius of the LGS site.
-In addition, the NRC staff included the Charleston, Charlevoix, and Wabash Valley RLME sources, which lie within 620 km (1,000 mi) of the LGS site.
-For each of the CEUS-SSC sources used in the PSHA, the NRC staff used the mid-continent version of the updated EPRI GMM.
+As part of its confirmatory analysis of the licensee's GMRS, the NRC staff performed PSHA calculations for base rock site conditions at the Waterford site.
+As input, the NRC staff used the CEUS-SSC model as documented in NUREG-2115 (NRC, 2012b) along with the updated EPRI GMM (EPRI, 2013).
+Consistent with the guidance provided in the SPID, the NRC staff included all CEUS-SSC background seismic sources within a 310 mi (500 km) radius of the Waterford site.
+In addition, the NRC staff included the Charleston, Commerce, Eastern Rift Margin-North, Eastern Rift Margin-South, Meers, Marianna, New Madrid Fault System, and Wabash Valley RLME sources, which lie within 620 km (1,000 mi) of the Waterford site.
+For each of the CEUS-SSC sources used in the PSHA, the NRC staff used the Gulf version of the updated EPRI GMM.